Be a Fungimap citizen scientist. Record and map.

 - Stinkhorns, Beech Orange, Clubs, Cups, Crusts, Discs, Morels, Pins

-So far, we have collected over 100,000 records on our National Australian Fungimap Database.
-Our NAFD is a unique collection of information about Australia’s fungi, facilitating research by scientists and citizen scientists alike.
+So far, we have collected over 100,000 records on our Fungimap Database.
+This database is a unique collection of information about Australia’s fungi, facilitating research by scientists and citizen scientists alike.

 How to record and map